-The exact date of the planned test is not being disclosed until it has taken place.
-The THAAD is based at the Pacific Spaceport Complex Alaska in Kodiak, Alaska.
+The exact date of the planned test is not being disclosed until it is over

-According to the official, the test is not related to North Korea's recent intercontinental ballistic missile launch.
+An official with the US Department of Defense told CNN the test is not related to North Korea’s recent intercontinental ballistic missile (ICBM) launch.

 THAAD is designed to shoot down short, medium and intermediate ballistic missiles with shorter ranges than the ICBM that North Korea launched Tuesday.